iamspark1e/vite-plugin-auto-mpa-html/README.md

 - Nested folder is __SUPPORTED__ from v1, but will generate a temporary `index.html` besides your entry file.

 - Env files is only supported in root folder (same level as `vite.config.js`), env-per-entry is __NOT SUPPORTED__.

+- When `experimental.customTemplateName` equals ".html" (which means you want to reduce folder levels), it's NOT allowed to put entry files directly under root folder.

 ## Vite native features